legumeinfo/microservices/ARCHITECTURE.md

 Run with: `docker compose -f compose.yaml -f compose.dev.yaml up`.

+**Services that call siblings configure peer addresses by env var — and nothing else.** Three services make outbound calls to siblings: `search` and `macro_synteny_blocks` (gRPC clients) and the orchestration service `sequences`.
+All three take every peer address from an `EnvArg` flag/env var (`GENE_SEARCH_ADDR`, `CHROMOSOME_SEARCH_ADDR`, …; `GENES_ADDR`, `DSCENSOR_URL`, `DS_UTILITIES_URL`).
+There is **no special Docker networking** — no `host.docker.internal`, no `extra_hosts`, no host-gateway mapping.
+New sibling-calling services MUST follow this same pattern; do not introduce per-service networking hacks.

+The deployment model these env vars assume is a **single shared Docker network** where every service is a container and they address each other by **service name on the container-internal ports** (e.g. `genes:8081`, `http://dscensor:8080`) — *not* the host-published ports.
+On a shared network, container→container name resolution works everywhere, including plain/rootless Linux, with zero extra configuration (which is why the leaf services — `dscensor`, `ds_utilities`, etc. — "just work": most never call a sibling at all, and the ones that do rely only on this).

+So a containerized orchestration service's `compose.dev.yaml` simply defaults its peer-address env vars to the siblings' service names; `compose.prod.yaml` leaves them operator-supplied. `search`/`macro_synteny_blocks` go further and ship **no** compose at all — their addresses are entirely supplied by the deployment that runs them.

+> Historical note: an earlier draft of `sequences` instead defaulted its peers to `host.docker.internal:<port>` and added `extra_hosts: ["host.docker.internal:host-gateway"]` to make that resolve on Linux.
+That was an artifact of testing `sequences` in an *isolated* compose project while its deps ran in *separate* projects + a host process — not the architecture.
+It was removed in favor of the service-name convention above.
+AVOID reintroducing it.

 ### 13.3 Port conventions

 | Container internal port | What |